victorabarros/nsq-service-self-driven/article/README.md

 - **nsqadmin**
   - web UI to introspect the cluster

-Is possible start all them from the same official docker images `nsqio/nsq`.
+Is possible to start all them from the same official docker images `nsqio/nsq`.

 ## Hands on